morrislab/TrackSig/README.md

 Signatures provided in the repo are from [COSMIC](http://cancer.sanger.ac.uk/cosmic/signatures) located in `annotation/alexSignatures.txt`.
 You can use your own signatures by providing path to another signature file through `signature_file` parameter in `src/header.R`.

 ## Important notes
-1) Please note that Trackature does not run on samples with less than 600 mutations.
+1) **Is not applicable for samples with <600 mutations.** Please note that Trackature does not run on samples with less than 600 mutations.
 Less than 600 mutations will result in less than 3 time points, and there is no point to analize it as a time series.
 On tumors with less than 600 mutations, you can compute signature exposures without dividing mutations into time points (see "Computing overall signature exposures" section).

-2) Please note that at every step if you stop the script and re-start it, the computations will *continue* instead of re-writing the previous results.
+2) **Results are not re-computed when script is re-started.** Please note that at every step if you stop the script and re-start it, the computations will *continue* instead of re-writing the previous results.
 It is useful for launching large batches of samples: scripts can be paused when needed; if one sample fails, other samples don't need to be re-computed again.
-However, if you wish some results to be re-computed, please erase the corresponding directory with the results.
+However, if you wish some results to be re-computed, please erase the corresponding directory.